Swinggger/Websearch_chatbot/README.md

 This is an introduction to this chat robot called Emma.
 Here is what she can do for you:
 - Support real-time trending news everyday
-- Search millions of webpages and imgaes
+- Search millions of webpages and images
 - Show web's information including not only title but also body and image
 - From politics to sports and hundreds of entertainments
 ## Usage